jrussellfreelance/powershell-scripts/readme.md

 AD-computers-html-report.ps1: Produces an html file listing all computers in Active Directory.

+AD-computers-network-html-report.ps1: Produces an html file listing the network configuration of all computers in Active Directory.

+AD-get-server-status.ps1: Tests to see if all the computers in AD are up and running, and creates two text files listing connected servers and failed servers.

 AD-passwords-expiring-csv.ps1: Creates a csv of Active Directory users whose passwords are expiring in the next 7 days.

 AD-passwords-expiring-soon-email.ps1: Sends an email to any user whose password expires in the next 7 days